-For example, in case of long data download, mediation system will keep sending partial events to the billing system so that billing system keep rating them instead of waiting of event completion and as soon as customer's credit limit breach, account will be barred and Network element will be informed to terminate the call.
+For example, in case of a long data download, mediation system will keep sending partial events to the billing system so that billing system keep rating them instead of waiting for event completion, and as soon as customer's credit limit breach, account will be barred and Network element will be informed to terminate the call.

 The Rating Engine can automatically check to see if any rating time thresholds, including rating time discount thresholds, have been reached.

-Rating time thresholds helps in protecting operators from lots of revenue loss.
-For example, a customer may not be willing to pay more than his credit limit in such case it become necessary to terminate customer's call as soon as it reaches to credit limit threshold.
+Rating time thresholds help in protecting operators from lots of revenue loss.
+For example, a customer may not be willing to pay more than his credit limit, in such a case, it becomes necessary to terminate customer's call as soon as it reaches to credit limit threshold.

-If it is required to take rating time action then it is important to have as much as real time rating is possible.
+If it is required to take rating time action, then it is important to have as much as real time rating as possible.

 The output from billing process is a stream of tagged bill data that can be used to create a bill on paper, disk, or any other media.
-Billing Engine which is part of the Billing System performs creates invoices.
+Billing Engine, which is part of the Billing System, creates invoices.

-Billing Engine picks up an account due to generate a billing and following associated information to generate invoice data:
+The Billing Engine picks up an account to generate a bill and the following associated information to generate invoice data −

 All the rated CDRs for the customer within the month of invoice.

-All type of charges (initiation, installation, periodic, suspension, termination, etc.) applicable for the customer's product and services.
+All types of charges (initiation, installation, periodic, suspension, termination, etc.,) applicable for the customer's products and services.